tagspaces/documentation/docs/web-clipper.md

 />

 :::tip
-The basic functionalities described in the following sections are completely decoupled from the TagSpaces desktop application and can be used with any other application that supports HTML, MHTML, PNG, PDF, or URL files.
+The basic functionalities described in the following sections are completely decoupled from the TagSpaces desktop application and can be used with any other application that supports HTML, Markdown, MHTML, PNG, PDF, or URL files.
 :::

 ### Save Content as HTML

 The `Save Editable Page` button saves the current webpage as a single file, including embedded images and styling, in HTML format.
-There are two modes available:
+There are two basic extraction modes available:

 - **Simplified Mode:** Automatically extracts the webpage's main content without clutter like ads or navigation, useful for clipping articles (uses [Mozilla's Readability](https://github.com/mozilla/readability) library).
 - **Full Mode:** Saves all original text and image content of the webpage.